How to create and use sprite sheets with Cocos Creator 3.x

 Click the Play button in the panel's toolbar to preview the animation.
 Your character should now be animated and running in place.

-Now that you have successfully created a sprite sheet, imported it into Cocos Creator, and animated a sprite, you can continue experimenting and adding more complex animations and interactions to your game.
+Now that you have successfully created a sprite sheet, imported it into Cocos Creator, and animated a sprite, you can continue experimenting and add more complex animations and interactions to your game.
 Good luck, and have fun creating your game!

 Final Notes